 - 1 tablespoon powdered sugar

 - Place the chocolate in a medium to large heatproof bowl.
-Add a strainer to the top of the chocolate.
+Add a fine mesh strainer to the top of the chocolate.

-- Separate 6 eggs and place the whites in a sealed container for another day.
+- Separate 6 eggs and place the whites in a sealed container and refrigerate for another day.

 - In a medium saucepan over medium low heat, combine the sugar, egg yolks, heavy cream, milk, and salt and whisk to combine.

-- Continue whisking quickly until the mixture thickens considerably and reads about 190℉ on a kitchen thermometer.
-Wiping your finger on the spatula with the mixture will leave a clean track.
+- Continue whisking constantly until the mixture thickens considerably and reads about 190℉ on a kitchen thermometer.
+Wiping a finger across the spatula will leave a clean track.

-- Place the ramekins, cups, small bowls - whatever you have - on a platter or cookie sheet and evenly distribute the mixture between ramekins (this makes four, 6oz ramekins).
+- Place the ramekins/cups/small bowls on a cookie sheet and evenly distribute the mixture between ramekins (this makes six, 4oz ramekins).
 Tap them carefully on the counter remove air bubbles, and pop any large bubbles with a toothpick.

-- Place the ramekins in the refrigerator for two to three hours.
+- Place the ramekins in the refrigerator for six hours to fully set.

 - Before serving, make the fresh whipped topping.
 Add the bowl of your stand mixer and whisk attachment to the freezer for 15 minutes.
-Add the heavy cream and whip on high speed for about three minutes and starts to become fluffy.
-Add the powdered sugar, and return to high speed for another 1-2 minutes until thick.
+Add the heavy cream, powdered sugar, and vanilla and whip on high speed until light and fluffy.

-- Add a scoop to each pots de creme and top with chocolate shavings.
+- Add a scoop to each pots de crème and top with chocolate shavings.
 To do this, use a vegetable peeler on the edge of a bar of chocolate.